cyanit/Bitwig-Studio-Presets/README.md

 A big, spacious synth that can do lush chords, quick stabs and bright plucks.
 USE THE SPACE KNOB!

 ### Polysynth v2 (Init)
 A DIY synth.
 The idea is to have something to sketch out ideas fast.
-This synth evolved into a seperate Reaktor ensemble which will Ill release around cristmas.
-Stay tuned...

 ### Space Saw
 NO need AT ALL for a description.
 Saw -> Reverb = Nice